 This really smells like a home-team-win in the cathedral, Friday 19 July.

 Daniel Herskedal, tuba and bass trumpet / Bergmund Waal Skaslien, viola / Eyolf Dale, piano / Helge Norbakken, percussion.
 Guest: Maher Mahmoud, Oud.

 With inherent passion and power few others can match, the duo Frisell & Morgan are premiering their new record at Moldejazz.
 With a guest appearance from our AiR, Gard Nilssen, this is definitely something you shouldn't miss.

-This will be a celebration of the label EMC, which Moldejazz has collaborated with for years.
+This will be a celebration of the label ECM, which Moldejazz has collaborated with for years.
 Among other things, the founder and the label himself, Manred Eicher, visited us at the 40-years celebration of the label.
-In May 2019 the duo finished a new record on EMC and Moldejazz is proud to host its festival premiere on 20 July!
+In May 2019 the duo finished a new record on ECM and Moldejazz is proud to host its festival premiere on 20 July!

 Small Town – recorded at Village Vanguard in New York – has received wonderful reviews and the record's been described as “sweet delicately vibrating guitar tremolo over bone dry bass.
 Two expressive instruments playing plays exactly what is needed to fill a susceptive Village Vanguard.
 It is sentimental, beautiful and toned down, but with an inherent passion and power, few other musicians can match.
 A musical nakedness and intimacy, which the two handle magnificently.”